The Macrobiotic Diet: All About Balance

 You have no doubt heard of the Paleo diet, the Keto Diet, and a million other types of diets, but the Macrobiotic Diet gets less press.
 During the 1960’s, the macrobiotic diet was also known as the “brown rice diet”.
 This original version of the macrobiotic diet involved 10 progressively restrictive stages, with the final stage consisting only of brown rice and water.
 By 1971 the American Medical Association had condemned macrobiotics, labeling it a major public health problem that posed “not only serious hazards to the health of the individual but even to life itself.”
 This dangerous approach is no longer recommended by proponents of the macrobiotic diet.

 As it has evolved, this once controversial diet has found renewed popularity and support today.
-Research has cleared up the confusion surrounding the diet and scientific studies have reported that people following the newer macrobiotic diets have lower blood pressure and lower cholesterol levels than people not following the diet.
+Research has cleared up the confusion surrounding the diet and scientific studies have reported that people following the newer version of macrobiotic diets often have lower blood pressure and lower cholesterol levels than people not following the diet.

 Supporters of macrobiotic eating approaches encourage people to eat natural, whole foods that not only support the health of their bodies, but also the ecosystem and natural order of life.
 But what macrobiotics is truly all about is balance.
 Strictly speaking, it is not as much a diet as a way of living that emphasizes the importance of diet and the importance of balancing foods to achieve maximum health and happiness.